Praptimishra667/Arcade-Game-Emulation/README.md

 ## Steps to Run the Game

-1. Open the main folder.
-2. Open `index.html` in your browser.
+1. Open `clone.html` in your browser.

 ## Game Controls